frederic-perez/AmE-dictionary/data/idioms.md

 __tear down__
 __tech neck__ A condition characterized by pain and stiffness in the neck, shoulders, and upper back due to prolonged use of digital devices.
 The sagging skin and neck wrinkles resulting from constantly bending downward to look at a smartphone, which can also cause headaches and neck, shoulder and back pain.
 __tee off__ _Tee off for St. Patrick’s Day._
-__teem with (someone or something)__ :three: To overflow or swarm with people or things; to have a huge abundance of people or things. _The trash was teeming with cockroaches._ _The city positively teemed with tourists ahead of the annual festival._ _Mountain streams teeming with trout._
+__teem with (someone or something)__ :four: To overflow or swarm with people or things; to have a huge abundance of people or things. _The trash was teeming with cockroaches._ _The city positively teemed with tourists ahead of the annual festival._ _Mountain streams teeming with trout._
 __teensy-weensy__ Particularly small or tiny. _I’m not hungry myself, but I’d love to try just a teensy-weensy bite of your meal, if you don’t mind._
 __tell (someone or something) apart__ To be able to discern or distinguish two or more people or things that appear or seem similar. _This one is real, and this one is the counterfeit—you can tell them apart by the small holographic mark at the top corner of the genuine document._
 __tell (someone’s) fortune__ To (profess to) anticipate and inform someone about certain outcomes or events in their near or distant future. _This old lady in the apartment next to mine offered to tell my fortune for ten bucks.
 I never go in for stuff like that, but I’ll admit that I’m a bit curious._
 __tell apart__
-__tell me about it__ :two: (spoken) Used to say that you understand what somebody is talking about and have had the same experience: _I get so annoyed with Steve!
+__tell me about it__ :three: (spoken) Used to say that you understand what somebody is talking about and have had the same experience: _I get so annoyed with Steve!
 Tell me about it.
 He drives me crazy._ :es: ¡Dímelo a mí!
 __tell someone off__ To scold someone; to attack someone verbally.
 (This has a sense of finality about it.) _I was so mad at Bob that I told him off.
 By the end of the day, I had told off everyone else, too._
+__tell tales__ To share secrets, often knowing that doing so will cause problems for someone else.
 __temper tantrum__ An extreme and childish display of unreasonable anger, frustration, or distemper. _I can’t believe you threw a temper tantrum like that just because I didn’t want to go see some movie with you!_
 __tempest in a teapot__ Tempest in a teapot (American English), or storm in a teacup (British English), is an idiom meaning a small event that has been exaggerated out of proportion.
 There are also lesser known or earlier variants, such as tempest in a teacup, storm in a cream bowl, tempest in a glass of water, storm in a wash-hand basin, and storm in a glass of water.
 __tempus fugit__ [:scroll: The phrase is Latin for “time flies.”]
 Time passes quickly. _I can’t believe it’s been so long since my last visit—tempus fugit!_
 __test (one’s) mettle__
 __test the water(s)__ :four::hammer: _We’re testing the waters._
+__test the waters__
 __TFW__ An abbreviation for “that feel when” or “that feeling when,” used in texting and social media to introduce a commonly experienced feeling or situation (that others will likely identify with). _TFW you see your dog after you get home from work._
+__thang__ A facetious or slang form of _thing._
 __thank God__ _That was the end of it—thank God._
 __thank you very much__
 __thanks for nothing__ An expression of annoyance, exasperation, or disappointment when someone does something unhelpful or disagreeable. _Thanks for nothing, Dan.
 Now I have to go get all these posters reprinted because of your stupid typo._
+__that been said__
 __that being said__
 __that will be the day__ Said of something that is unlikely to happen. _A politician speaking the truth?
 Ha, that’ll be the day!_
-__that’s a given__
+__that’s a given__ :two::hammer:
 __that’s a wrap__ :dart::two: Used to indicate that something is finished or concluded. _OK, everyone, that’s a wrap!
 Great work._
 __that’s all she wrote__ This is the end; there is nothing left to say. _I’m sorry, Ben, but the board’s decision is final.
 That’s all she wrote, I’m afraid._
 __that’s my girl__ An expression used to express praise or pride for a female with whom one has a close relationship, especially one.s daughter. _That’s my girl, another report card with straight A’s!_